miller11/uiowa-questions/exercise-2/README.md

 This class should handle the following design goals:

-   - it might have to handle a large number of events from multiple threads
+   - it might have to handle a large number of events
    - we care more about recent data, then older data
    - recording an event should be as fast as possible, views can be slower